riadjoseph/royal-giraffe/src/pages/faq.md

           there, we implement a strategy that starts by auditing what you already have.
         question: What is SEO?
-      - question: How do refunds and returns work?
+      - question: How long does it take to start getting results?
         answer: >-
           It happens.
 Even the most beautiful of plants will disappoint *someone*.
 Again, tell it like it is: